-With crypto fraud at an all-time high, the UK’s National Crime Agency announces a brand-new dedicated unit.
+With crypto fraud at an all-time high, the UK’s National Crime Agency announces a brand-new dedicated unit, the Crypto Cell.

 The UK’s National Crime Agency (NCA) will form a brand-new division specifically designed to tackle crypto crime, in the latest sign of crypto making inroads into the mainstream, with both good and bad results.